eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/XSECs in East Area.md

 1) Miguel to install scope on the XSEC23 in F61
 	* Scope is in Prevessin, needs to come to the office to grab it
-2) Send Fast protons and ions to East Dump
+2) Send first Fast protons and Fast ions to East Dump
 3) Record 100 shots ~ 1h with protons and 100 shots with ions
 * Data saved onboard scope